NeltherGP/driscollsrv/README.md

 This project is a Single Page Application (SPA) built with React and TypeScript.
 It consists of two primary modules - Users and News - each offering specific functionalities.
 The application also supports multi-language with translations available in English (en) and Spanish (es).

-**The React application is served by a Node.js server, which code is in this repository.
+**The React application is served by a Node.js server, which code is in this repository.**

-**
+**The React App code can be found in this repo :** https://github.com/NeltherGP/driscoll.git
 ## Features

 ### Users Module